chronic8000/doom2-androidwear/README.md

-# Doom-Android
+# Doom2-AndroidWear

 Derived from https://github.com/ozkl/doomgeneric.
-Doom-Android requires a wad file called doom.wad to be placed in the assets folder Only tested with shareware wad
+Doom2-AndroidWear requires a wad file called doom.wad to be placed in the assets folder Only tested with shareware wad

 ![](https://github.com/decqart/Doom-Android/blob/master/doom-screenshot.png)